HL7/case-reporting/source/pages/narrative-guidance.md

 6. One No reporting rule met for One PHA
 7. Two Reportable Conditions for Two PHAs
 8. One Reportable and One Not reportable for Two PHAs
-9. Manually initiatied eICR with no reporting criteria matched for One PHA
+9. Manually initiated eICR with no reporting criteria matched for One PHA
-10. Manually initiatied eICR with One Reportable Condition for One PHA
+10. Manually initiated eICR with One Reportable Condition for One PHA

 ----------